Sattvic diet: Ancient literature

-Eating agreeable (sattvic) food and eating in moderation have been emphasized throughout ancient literature.
-For example, the Tamil poet-philosopher Valluvar insists this in the 95th chapter of his work, the Tirukkural.
+Eating agreeable (sattvic) food and eating in moderation have been emphasized throughout ancient Indian literature.
+For example, the c.
+5th-century Tamil poet-philosopher Valluvar insists this in the 95th chapter of his work, the Tirukkural.
 He hints, "Assured of digestion and truly hungry, eat with care agreeable food" (verse 944) and "Agreeable food in moderation ensures absence of pain" (verse 945).

 Yoga includes recommendations on eating habits.
 Both the Śāṇḍilya Upanishad and Svātmārāma, an Indian yogi who lived during the 15th century CE, state that Mitahara (eating in moderation) is an important part of yoga practice.
 It is one of the Yamas (virtuous self restraints).
-These texts while discussing yoga diet, however, make no mention of sattvic diet.
+These texts, while discussing yoga diet, however, make no mention of 'sattvic' diet.

 In Yoga diet context, the virtue of Mitahara is one where the yogi is aware of the quantity and quality of food and drinks he or she consumes, takes neither too much nor too little, and suits it to one's health condition and needs.

 The application of sattva and tamas concepts to food is a later and relatively new extension to the Mitahara virtue in Yoga literature.
 Verses 1.57 through 1.63 of Hatha Yoga Pradipika suggest that taste cravings should not drive one's eating habits; rather, the best diet is one that is tasty, nutritious and likable, as well as sufficient to meet the needs of one's body.
 It recommends that one must "eat only when one feels hungry" and "neither overeat nor eat to completely fill the capacity of one’s stomach; rather leave a quarter portion empty and fill three quarters with quality food and fresh water".
 The Hathayoga Pradipika suggests ‘‘mitahara’’ regimen of a yogi avoids foods with excessive amounts of sour, salt, bitterness, oil, spice burn, unripe vegetables, fermented foods or alcohol.
 The practice of Mitahara, in Hathayoga Pradipika, includes avoiding stale, impure and tamasic foods, and consuming moderate amounts of fresh, vital and sattvic foods.

 Sattvic foods

-Nuts, seeds, and oils

-Fresh nuts and seeds that have not been overly roasted and salted are good additions to the sattvic diet in small portions.
-Choices include almonds (especially when soaked in water overnight and then peeled), hemp seeds, coconuts, pine nuts, walnuts, sesame seeds (til), pumpkin seeds and flax seeds.
-Red palm oil is considered to be highly sattvic.
-Oils should be of good quality and cold-pressed.
-Some choices are olive oil, sesame oil and flax oil.
-Most oils should only be eaten in their raw state.
+According to ayurveda, sattvic, rajasic, and tamasic foods consist of some combination of any of the five basic elements: prithvi (earth), jala (water), teja (fire), vayu (air), and akash (ether).

+Nuts and seeds

+Nuts that may be considered a part of a sattvic diet include raw organic almonds, cashews, and pistachios.
+Seeds that may be considered a part of a sattvic diet include sunflower and pumpkin seeds.

 Fruit

-Fruits are an important part of the sattvic diet and all fruits are sattvic.
-They have a great importance because they contain all necessary nutrients and minerals, also they contain natural and healthy sugar.
+Fruits that are fresh and organic are considered sattvic.
+Fresh fruits are preferred to frozen or preserved in a sattvic diet.